Construction Loans, Mortgage Calculators, Home Improvement Financing & Credit Reports

 Contact these 3 major Credit Reporting Agencies for more information: Experian, Trans Union, and Equifax

-Federal Trade Commission Bureau of Consumer Protection - "enforces credit laws that protect your right to obtain, use, and maintain credit.
+Federal Trade Commission Bureau of Consumer Protection – “enforces credit laws that protect your right to obtain, use, and maintain credit.
 These laws do not guarantee that everyone will receive credit.
-Instead, the credit laws protect your rights by requiring businesses to give all consumers a fair and equal opportunity to receive credit and to resolve disputes over credit errors."
-Here is a list of credit publications that should help you better understand your rights as a consumer.
+Instead, the credit laws protect your rights by requiring businesses to give all consumers a fair and equal opportunity to receive credit and to resolve disputes over credit errors.”
+Here is a list of credit & loan publications that should help you better understand your rights as a consumer.

 Housing - Financing & Sales - This page, which is part of the United States federal government Consumer Information Center Web site in Pueblo, Colorado, contains links to information about adjustable rate mortgages, mortgage lock-ins, refinancing, a HUD home buying guide, settlement costs, and dozens of other home buying and maintenance publications.